The hustle and bustle of activity at hospitals is 24/7.

 One step in the right direction?
 An accurate asset inventory.

-Cybersecurity asset management platforms help by showing a unified view of all assets, user accounts, vulnerabilities, and more.
-By connecting to the existing security and IT tools teams already have have, CAASM platforms provide much-needed visibility into what’s happening in the attack surface by:
+Cybersecurity asset management solutions help by showing a unified view of all assets, user accounts, vulnerabilities, and more.
+By connecting to the existing security and IT tools teams already have have, CAASM solutions provide much-needed visibility into what’s happening in the attack surface by:

 Through a modern approach to asset management, security and IT professionals in the healthcare industry can keep on-pace with the rate of change to their attack surface.
 They’ll have an always up-to-date inventory for a single source of truth.